nodejs/node/doc/api/modules.markdown

 * {Object}

 In each module, the `module` free variable is a reference to the object representing the current module.
-In particular `module.exports` is accessible via the `exports` module-global.
-`module` isn't actually a global but rather local to each module.
+For convenience, `module.exports` is also accessible via the `exports` module-global. `module` isn't actually a global but rather local to each module.

 ### module.exports

 * {Object}

 The `module.exports` object is created by the Module system.
-Sometimes this is not acceptable, many want their module to be an instance of some class.
+Sometimes this is not acceptable; many want their module to be an instance of some class.
 To do this assign the desired export object to `module.exports`.
+Note that assigning the desired object to `exports` will simply rebind the local `exports` variable, which is probably not what you want to do.

 For example suppose we were making a module called `a.js`

     var EventEmitter = require('events').EventEmitter;